clux/modul8/docs/api.md

  - `require('data::models')  //== myModelParser()`

-In other words the function output is attached verbatim to modul8's exports container; if you provide bad data, you are solely responsible for breaking your build.
+In other words the function output is attached verbatim to modul8's exports.data container; if you provide bad data, you are solely responsible for breaking your build.
 This is easy to detect in a console though.

 As a small example our personal version parser operates something like the following: